-If you need money, a home equity loan has its benefits.
-For one thing, it’s definitely cheaper than a credit card and it’s also usually cheaper than taking out a personal loan.
-Even though home equity loans have closing costs, which personal loans do not, interest rates for home equity loans are usually lower because they are secured by your property.
-Usually, interest rates for home equity loans are fixed.
+A home equity loan is cheaper than using a credit card, and it’s usually cheaper than taking out a personal loan.
+Even though home equity loans have closing costs (personal loans do not), interest rates for home equity loans are usually lower because they are secured by your property.
+And interest rates are typically fixed—another reason why home equity loans may be a good idea.